punitarani/cellular-sp500/README.md

 python simulator.py MSFT -0.147
 ```

+This will run the simulator by using the previous 4 days of real data, and then setting the 5th day change for the provided stock ticker before simulating the performance of the other stocks.

+> NOTE: Running the simulator for the first time can take 10-30s to set up.
+> Each simulation takes 5-15s.

 ### Downloading Latest Data

 Update the `start_date` and `end_date` in `data.py` to the desired date range.